Nikolai Tarakanov

 Tarakanov led a three-month operation to remove radioactive debris from the dangerous zones of the Chernobyl Nuclear Power Plant, as well as the restoration work after the Spitak earthquake.
 In his later life, he has become disabled due to consequences of his exposure to radiation in Chernobyl, and currently takes eight different medications to treat his radiation-related symptoms.

 Early life and education

-Tarakanov was born on the Don in the village of Gremyach'e (now - Khokholsky District, Voronezh Oblast) to a large peasant family.
-His father was Dmitry Tikhonovich Tarakanov, a veteran of the Russian Civil War, Winter War and World War II, and his mother was Natalia Vasilievna.
+Tarakanov was born in the village of Gremyachye (now - Khokholsky District, Voronezh Oblast) to a large peasant family.
+His father was Dmitry Tikhonovich Tarakanov, a veteran of the Russian Civil War, Winter War and World War II, and his mother was Natalia Vasilyevna.

 In 1953, he graduated from the Gremyachensk secondary school, then Kharkov Military Technical School.
 He served in the school, later in the Red Banner regiment of civil defense troops (the city of Meref) as commander of an electrical platoon.

-In 1963, he graduated from the Kharkiv Automobile and Highway Institute with a degree in mechanical engineering.
+In 1963, he graduated from the Kharkov Automobile and Highway Institute with a degree in mechanical engineering.
 He served in Saratov as a regimental engineer.
 In 1967, he became a teacher at the Moscow Military School of Civil Defense.
 In 1972, he graduated from the adjuncture of the Kuibyshev Military Engineering Academy in Moscow.